Cooking Gorgeous

 What is Semolina?

-Semolina is a type of high-gluten flour made from durum wheat which is a hard type of wheat.
-It can be either fine or coarse depending on what you're making.
+Semolina is a type of high-gluten flour made from durum wheat, a hard type of wheat.
+It comes in fine, medium, and coarse grinds, and each behaves differently in baking.

-Semolina flour is commonly used for making pasta, couscous, and sweet puddings such as Irmik Helvasi (Turkish Semolina Halva) and Sekerpare (Turkish Semolina Cookies).
+Semolina flour is commonly used for making pasta, couscous dishes like Chicken Couscous, and sweet puddings such as Irmik Helvasi - Semolina Halva, Galaktoboureko - Greek Dessert with Custard, and Sekerpare.
 It gives structure and that signature sandy texture to Revani.

 Ingredients You'll Need